MountKingX/spring-mvc-book/README.md

 8. `message.properties` has some form labels which is similar to configuration in the book
 9. Added the sample for `redirectAttributes.addFlashAttribute`
 10. Not successfully to view xml and json Product in Chapter 5
+11. We might need to change `log4j.appender.file.File=` to your local directory to store the log.
+For example, I am using Ubuntu so I set it `/home/kangmin/log4j/webstore-performance.log`
+12. Added `redirected message` for `PromoCodeInterceptor` when redirecting to products page

 ---
 last updated on April 14th, 2020